realworldocaml/book/en/imperative-programming.md

 of the `<-` operator to update elements of an array (`array.(i) <- expr`) and for updating a record field (`record.field <- expression`).

-We also use a single semicolon, `;`, as a sequencing operator, to allow us to do a sequence of side-effecting operations in a row: first, update the bucket, then update the count.
-We could have done this using let bindings:
+We also use `;`, the sequencing operator, to express a sequence of imperative actions.
+We could have done the same using let bindings:

 ```frag
 ((typ ocaml)(name imperative-programming/dictionary2.ml)(part 1))